 No matter where you live, from concrete jungle to rural idyl, there is no better way to understand and appreciate all that your surroundings have to offer than getting out and exploring.
 Whilst an unplanned wander can surprise and delight, it can be a little daunting.
-Thankfully there are wealth of walks that have been plotted and mapped to ensure that when you venture out, you have a chance of seeing the best that that area can offer.
+Thankfully there are wealth of walks that have been plotted and mapped to ensure that when you venture out, you have a chance of seeing the best that the area can offer.
 Although we're quite happy heading out without a plan, we've found some wonderful collections of routes that have taken us to some wonderful sights.
 So go on, get out...side!

 The AA guide helps explore the best of The Peak District with 50 themed walks, each with fascinating background reading.
 All walks are graded for difficulty and ascent, with clear and easy-to-follow directions for every walk.